 Please note that this role is subject to an enhanced DBS check.

-At Partou we are committed to equal opportunities and welcome applications from all sections of the community.Training:Training schedule has yet to be agreed.
-Details will be made available at a later date.Training Outcome:Ongoing training and development, with the opportunity to progress onto higher level apprenticeships.Employer Description:For us at Partou, childcare isn’t just a job, it’s a journey – one where every child leads us in a unique new direction.
+At Partou we are committed to equal opportunities and welcome applications from all sections of the community.Training:Early Years Practitioner Apprenticeship Level 2, including Functional Skills in Maths and English.Training Outcome:Ongoing training and development, with the opportunity to progress onto higher level apprenticeships.Employer Description:For us at Partou, childcare isn't just a job, it's a journey - one where every child leads us in a unique new direction.

 Partou is proud to be part of the National Partnership in Early Learning and Childcare (NPELC) - a group of 10 of the largest childcare providers across England.
 Together, we operate over 1,300 childcare settings, employ more than 38,000 people, and take care of over 160,000 children.